Soccer-Fans charge security at Wembley before Euro final | Business

 Fans breached security cordons, charging into the perimeter area of Wembley Stadium, before the start of the Euro 2020 final between England and Italy on Sunday.

-A day of alcohol-fuelled festivities had begun with rowdy scenes in central London and a crowd of around 65,000 made their way to the national stadium for the game, with flares being let off in railway stations and singing on trains Around two hours before the game, fans burst past stewards and some reached the concourse while bottles were thrown in from outside the perimeter.
+A day of alcohol-fuelled festivities had begun with rowdy scenes in central London and tens of thousands made their way to the national stadium for the game, with flares being let off in railway stations and singing on trains Around two hours before the game, fans burst past stewards and some reached the concourse while bottles were thrown in from outside the perimeter.

 Some security staff were attacked, witnesses told Reuters, and entry to the stadium was halted for over 20 minutes while order was restored at the entrances.
 Outside the ground, several thousand fans continued drinking and partying in the area immediately adjacent to the entry points with empty beer cans lining the street.